Will Swan (musician): Blue Swan Records

 Will Swan founded and launched his own independent record label, named Blue Swan Records, in early 2013.
 The first groups Swan signed were American rock bands Stolas and Sianvar.
 The label's debut release was Living Creatures by Stolas, on March 14, 2013.
-The label is prominently known for signing the rock bands Hail the Sun, Icarus the Owl and Stolas.
+The label is prominently known for signing the rock bands Hail the Sun, Icarus the Owl, Stolas and Wolf & Bear.

 On February 18, 2021, it was announced that Blue Swan Records had partnered with Rise Records.